-SDODC (21)19 TABLE OF ACTIONS AND MATTERS ARISING FROM PPPAC MEETING HELD ON 24 TH JUNE 2021 The Committee NOTED the completion of all actions arising from the PPPAC meeting held on 24 th June 2021.
+The Committee NOTED the completion of all actions arising from the PPPAC SDODC (21)19 TABLE OF ACTIONS AND MATTERS ARISING FROM PPPAC MEETING HELD ON 24^{TH} JUNE 2021 meeting held on 24 th June 2021.
+The Committee NOTED the completion of all actions arising from the PPPAC meeting held on 24 th June 2021.

-SDODC (21)20 SDODC WORK PROGRAMME 2021/22 The SDODC work programme for 2021/22 was received for information.
+SDODC SDODC WORK PROGRAMME 2021/22 (21)20 The SDODC work programme for 2021/22 was received for information.
 Members noted that the annual work programme would be reviewed in order to ensure that agenda items are linked to the Planning Objectives which sit within the Committee's remit, and to enable Members to monitor how the Committee is discharging its Terms of Reference.
 LD/ JW The Committee NOTED the SDODC work programme for 2021/22.

-(21)21 ANY OTHER BUSINESS No other business was raised.
+ANY OTHER BUSINESS (21)21 No other business was raised.